High-dimensional inference on jumps in nonparametric time series regression models: Monte Carlo Simulations

 \subsection{Simulation Results}

-Throughout the study, we use a local linear estimator with a uniform kernel and select a mean square error-optimal bandwidth following the procedure described in \citet{calonico2014robust}.
+Throughout the study, we use a local linear estimator with a uniform kernel and select the bandwidth according to the procedure described in \cite{calonico2014robust}.
 We consider three significance levels, namely, $\alpha =0.1,$ $0.05,$ and $0.01$.
 The results are based on $1000$ Monte Carlo iterations.

-{ The results of simultaneous jump effects testing for DGP1 through DGP3 are displayed in the Table \ref{table:sim1}.
+{ The results of simultaneous jump effects testing for DGP1--DGP3 are displayed in Table \ref{table:sim1}.
 First, the empirical size closely matches the nominal size across all $N$ values and for large $T$ in all DGPs.
-For DGP3, we observe slightly oversize when $N=10\ $ which may be caused by the presence of heteroskedasticity in comparison with results with DGP2.
+For DGP3, we observe a slightly oversized test when $N=10\ $ which may be caused by the presence of heteroskedasticity in comparison with results with DGP2.
 Overall, these simulation results confirm our theoretical findings in Theorem \ref{thm:ga}.
-In particular, it shows that the test procedure, which is based on critical values neglecting the dependence in the covariance structure, has fairly accurate size control even in the case of strong cross-sectional dependence in the innovations.
-Second, the local power properties of the test are reasonably well for all DGPs under investigation, and the power increases as either $N$ or $T$ increases.
+In particular, they show that the test procedure, which is based on critical values neglecting the dependence in the covariance structure, has fairly accurate size control even in the case of strong cross-sectional dependence in the running variables and innovations.
+Second, the local power properties of the test are reasonably good for all DGPs under investigation, and the power increases as either $N$ or $T$ increases.
+Later we will compare the power of our test with the power of the test based on pooling the observations along the cross-sectional dimension.
 This result confirms that our testing procedure is well-suited to detect sparse alternatives.
+In addition, we achieve comparable simulation performance in terms of size and power results for the test of \emph{homogeneity} of the threshold effects in Table \ref{table:sim2} in Section \ref{sec:simulation_appendix} of the Supplementary Materials.
+However, for DGP3, the test procedure shows a slight tendency to over-reject the null, potentially due to the presence of heteroskedasticity in the error terms.
+The local power results align with the earlier findings from the significance test for the existence of jump effects.
+The results confirm our Gaussian approximation result in Theorem \ref{thm:homotesting}.

+For robustness, we study the size and power properties of the test for the existence of jump effects for DGP4 -- DGP6 in Table \ref{table:sim3} of the Supplementary Materials.
+These DGPs are the ones with the strong cross-sectional dependence we consider in our simulation study.
+For DGP4, we observe an empirical size slightly below the nominal size for the high-dimensional setting with $N=100$ which is due to the increase in the cross-sectional dependence in the covariate and the error term.
+The sizes for DGP5 are almost perfect, while the inclusion of an additional time effect in DGP6 increases the empirical size slightly.
+This time effect adds more noise to the system, so it is not surprising that the empirical power of DGP6 is lower than that of the other DGPs we consider.
+The results show that size and power are indeed robust to strong cross-sectional dependence.